kujenga/website/content/blog/goml-mlp.md

 toc = true
 +++

 This post covers the creation of a basic neural network written in Go.
-Specifically, we will be implementing a Multi-Layer Perceptron (MLP), walking through how this mechanism works and then walk through the creation of this network in Go.
-Our goal is to create a network that performs well on the MNIST dataset, which measures performance at recognizing handwritten digits.
+We will walk through the basics of what neural networks are and how they work, specifically looking at feed-forward neural networks, and walk through the implementation of a Multi-Layer Perceptron (MLP).
+Our goal in this process is to create a network that performs well on the MNIST dataset, which measures performance at recognizing handwritten digits.

-While there are a number of resources out there that will cover either the implementation of basic single layer networks, or the the concepts and math behind neural networks generally, there seems to be scant resources available covering both concept and implementation of multi-layer networks, particularly in a way that goes into the details of backpropagation and structuring it in a way that is flexible enough for a variety of use cases.
-My goal here is to walk through the creation what's needed to create a neural network by creating it in Go using just the standard library, so that everything needed to create the network is right in the package we will be implementing.
+While there are a number of resources available that cover either the implementation of basic single layer networks or the the concepts and math behind neural networks generally, there seems to be scant resources available online which cover both concept and implementation of multi-layer networks, particularly in a way that goes into the details of backpropagation and structuring it to be flexible enough for a variety of use cases.
+Our goal here is to use the process of implementing the network from top to bottom to get a "full stack" understanding of these networks, limiting ourselves to using just the Go standard library so that the mathematical pieces are all laid out as well.

-While we will be implementing the network from scratch, I'll be linking out to other fantastic resources out there that can provide further detail on the various implementation aspects if the network, including deeper walkthroughs of the concepts and intuition behind neural networks and more detailed walkthroughs
+While we will be implementing this network from scratch, I'll be linking out to other fantastic resources out there that can provide further detail on the various implementation aspects if the network, including deeper walkthroughs of the concepts and intuition behind neural networks and more detailed walkthroughs